Camille Cameron, KC

 - Governments and Corporations as Model Litigants, Melbourne University Faculty of Law Research Grant ($5,000), awarded in October 2005 (with Michelle Taylor-Sands)

-- Investigation and Analysis of Issue Raised by Self-Representation in Civil Cases in the High Court of Hong Kong, Strategic Research Grant ($35,000), awarded in April 2004 (with Associate Professor Elsa Kelly and Dr. Eric Chui)
+- Investigation and Analysis of Issue Raised by Self-Representation in Civil Cases in the High Court of Hong Kong, CERG (Competitive Earmarked Research Grants) ($70,000), awarded in 2004 (with Associate Professor Elsa Kelly and Dr. Eric Chui)

 - Litigants in Person in Civil Cases: Survey and Interviews of Hong Kong Solicitors, Small-Scale Research Grant, Hong Kong ($20,000), awarded in November 2002 (with Associate Professor Elsa Kelly).